-Rendering in Unity uses Materials, Shaders and Textures.
-All three have a close relationship.
+Rendering in Unity uses Meshes, Materials, Shaders and Textures.
+They have a close relationship.

 Materials define how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
 The available options for a Material depend on which Shader the Material is using.